Elysian0987/PRODIGY_ML_04/README.md

 | Test Accuracy| 98.83%    |

 The high accuracy indicates effective feature learning and generalization by the model.
+The model demonstrates high generalization on unseen data and strong classification performance across gesture classes.

 ## How to Run